 It’s easy.
 It’s quick.
 And it works pretty well to take care of bad questions.

-College is when I learned that a curved grade wasn’t just adding points.
+College is where I learned that a curved grade wasn’t always just adding points.

 A bell curve puts the grades on a distribution where half of the students score above whatever arbitrary score the teacher thinks is fair and half below.
 And then apply some type of statistical math like standard deviations.

 I don’t use these.
-It’s been a long time since I took statistics and the times I’ve tried the results just ended up feeling very arbitrary.
+It’s been a long time since I took statistics and the times I’ve tried the results just ended up feeling really arbitrary.

 Square Root Curve

-To curve you take the square root of the student’s grade and multiply it by 10.
+To curve you take the square root of the student’s grade and multiply by 10.
 Looking at the example below, let’s say a student scored a 75 on their test.
-We take the square root of 75, which is about 8.666, and multiply it by 10 giving them an 86.6% curved grade.
+We take the square root of 75, which is about 8.66, and multiply it by 10 giving the an 86.6% curved grade.

 If it’s a lower score, let’s say a 25, we’ll do the same thing but the effect on the grade will be higher.

-Of course that gets pretty math heavy if you’ve got a bunch of students.
-I’ve got an online calculator if you’d rather go that route.
+Of course, that gets pretty math heavy if you’ve got a bunch of students.
+We’ve got an online calculator if you’d rather go that route.

-This is the one I like best.
-You select maximum and minimum scores and then all the grades are distributed between those two points using the same curve as the original scores.
+This is the one I like the best.
+You select a maximum and minimum score and then all the grades are distributed between those two points using the same curve as the original scores.